-You can find a summary of your course or programme in the Course or Programme Handbook.
+You can find a summary of your course or programme in Section 5.
 The summary includes the Learning Outcomes, i.e. descriptions of what you will be able to do on successful completion of the course or programme.

 Throughout your course or programme, your teacher will monitor your progress in class activities and assessments and provide you with feedback on your performance.